 - In writing your abstract, you must determine its type.
 Even if abstracts have one goal, it still differs in terms of how you deliver the facts.
 A summary can be referred to as descriptive if it explains the purposes, objectives, and methodologies utilized in the study and leaves out the results.
 Meanwhile, an informative abstract is considered the condensed version of your paper, giving a clear overview of your research.

 - As you start writing your abstract, you have to identify your purpose, why did you choose to focus on that topic.
 It is to explain to your readers why your study is an essential read.

-- Explain your problem in your abstract in a manner of raising this issue to be noticed.
+- Explain your problem in your abstract in a manner that raising this issue to be noticed.
 Afterward, describe the methods you used to gather the data that you need.
 You can discuss the variables involved in your study and the approaches that you used.

 - Describe the ending results of your study and write a conclusion.
 It is to give closure to your research.
-In this part, you discussed the results and its implications to you and your respondents.
+In this part, you discussed the results and their implications to you and your respondents.

 These are the simple steps in writing your abstract, don’t forget to format your abstract according to what is being required by your paper adviser.